Internal structure and its connection with thermodynamics and dynamics in black holes: Quasinormal modes in the eikonal limit

-Now we plot the $\lambda M-\Omega_cM$ graph for the negative EGB parameter ($\alpha<0$ or $a<0$) in Fig.~\ref{Fig: eiknol QNM when a<0}, where the parameter is set to be $a=-0.050, -0.100, \dots, -0.450$, and $a=0$ corresponding to the RN black hole is attached for comparison.
+Now we plot the $\Omega_cM-\lambda M$ graph for the negative EGB parameter ($\alpha<0$ or $a<0$) in Fig.~\ref{Fig: eiknol QNM when a<0} in terms of Eqs.~(\ref{posxc})-(\ref{posfc}), where the parameter is set to be $a=-0.050, -0.100, \dots, -0.450$, and $a=0$ corresponding to the RN black hole is attached for comparison.
 Note that the range of $Q$ that is physically allowed in the figure depends on the range of $a$, that is, the ranges of $Q$ and $a$ should coincide with the constraints Eqs.~(\ref{constcom}), (\ref{constcom2}), and (\ref{consextr}), i.e., they have to be located in the physical region depicted in Fig.~\ref{Fig: The region of $a$ 2}.

-For the non-singular metric, we can see from Fig.~\ref{Fig: eiknol QNM when a<0} that the angular velocity and the Lyapunov index of the charged 4D EGB black hole exceed those of the RN black hole when the absolute value of $a$ increases.
-Therefore, different from the case of the singular metric, here the gaps exist between the range of the angular velocity of the charged 4D EGB black hole and that of the RN black hole, and between the range of the Lyapunov index of the charged 4D EGB black hole and that of the RN black hole, too.
-The point $(\Omega_cM, \lambda M)=(0.291, 0.202)$ in Fig.~\ref{Fig: eiknol QNM when a<0} has the maximum deviation when $(|Q|, a)$ is located at the lower intersection $(|Q|, a)=(\sqrt{\frac{3}{2}}, -\frac{1}{2})$ shown in Fig.~\ref{Fig: Davies point when $a<0$}.
-The ranges of $\Omega_cM$ and $\lambda M$ of the RN black hole are $0.192\le \Omega_cM\le 0.250$ and $0.177\le \lambda M\le 0.196$, respectively.
-As a result, the damping time of the charged 4D EGB black hole can be shorter than the minimum damping time of the RN black hole, and the maximum relative deviation between them is
+We can see from Fig.~\ref{Fig: eiknol QNM when a<0} that both the range of the angular velocity and that of the Lyapunov index for the charged 4D EGB black hole cannot be covered completely by those of the RN black hole.
+For the angular velocity, the maximum value of $\Omega_cM$ for the charged 4D EGB black hole is $0.291$ at $a=-0.500$, while the range for the RN black hole is $0.192\le \Omega_cM\le 0.250$.
+This means that the angular velocity of the 4D EGB black hole is larger than the maximum value of the RN black hole.
+Therefore, we have the possibility to distinguish the two types of black holes when we observe the angular velocity.
+For the Lyapunov exponent, the maximum value of the charged 4D EGB black hole can be up to $0.202$ when $a=-0.500$, while the range of $\lambda M$ for the RN black hole is $0.177\le\lambda M\le0.196$.
+This implies that the Lyapunov exponent of the charged 4D EGB black hole is larger than the maximum of the RN black hole, which suggests that we can also have the possibility to distinguish the two types of black holes when we observe the Lyapunov exponent.